 Mandatory Immunization Requirements

-Students must provide evidence of two (2) vaccinations for immunity against measles, mumps, and rubella (MMR), and completion of the Mandatory Immunization Form.
-As of July 1, 2015 the State of Missouri requires all students living in university housing to have received the meningococcal vaccine.
-For more information about immunization requirements as well as a copy of the Mandatory Immunization Form, please visit ucmo.edu/uhc or call 660-543-4770.
+Students must provide evidence of two (2) vaccinations for immunity against measles, mumps, and rubella (MMR), and completion of the Student Tuberculosis and Immunization Screening Questionnaire.
+As of July 1, 2015 the State of Missouri requires all students living in university housing to have one dose of quadrivalent meningococcal vaccine (MCV-4 or MPSV-4) after their 16th birthday.
+For more information about immunization requirements as well as a copy of the Student Tuberculosis and Immunization Screening Questionnaire, please visit ucmo.edu/uhc or call 660-543-4770.

 University Store - The Crossing